 Almost anyone who has ever fired a rimfire gun has probably handled Ruger's classic 10/22 before.
 These semi-automatics are incredibly reliable and heavily customizable.
 So, it makes total sense for Ruger to offer a takedown model.
 Although it is more expensive than a standard 10/22 at $800.
 This gun utilizes a lock and twist system to disassemble and reassemble the weapon into a compact package.
-The 16-inch barrel helps provide a 1:16 rate of twist for great accuracy for when you're hunting squirrels or other small game.
+The 16-inch barrel has a 1:16 twist rate.
 This gun uses Ruger's modular stock system, so you can have a high or low comb.
 It includes a 10-round magazine which is a nice capacity for a gun like this.
-The only downside is it doesn't include sights.
-It does however, have a scope base adapter for different sighting options including weaver scope mounts.
+The only downside is it doesn't include sights from the factory.
+We do like it comes compatible with Ruger's Silent-SR suppressor straight out of the box.
 At 4.5 pounds, this rifle offers great portability for a survival weapon.
 Ruger even includes a carry case with this one to add a little more to the value of this firearm.
 This is the one to go with if you want to customize your takedown rifle for a specific type of survival situation.

 Henry AR-7 Survival Rifle

-A version of this gun, the AR-5 has been stowed in the cockpits of planes by U.S. Air Force pilots for years as a survival long gun in case they went down somewhere remote.
-You may know the original designer, Eugene Stoner.
-You know, the guy who designed the M-16?
-That's a good bit of credential this rifle has going for it.
-The other nice thing about this classic gun is that the all the components pack into the stock when not in use.
+The Henry AR-5 has been stowed in the cockpits of planes by U.S. Air Force pilots for years as an emergency long gun in case they went down somewhere remote.
+The A-7 is the modern, civilian version.
+The designer of this rifle was Eugene Stoner, the designer of the original M-16.
+So, there's some real credentials behind the design.
+The big selling point of this one is the components pack into the stock when not in use.
 It's probably the most compact stowing rifle on the market today.
 This semi-automatic .22 features an 18.5-inch barrel length with a twist rate of 1:16 inches.
 The stock is a black synthetic that should hold up to the elements nicely.
 Speaking of the elements, the barrel and receiver are Teflon-coated to resist water when you're deep in the brush with no shelter.
 Another nice bonus about the Henry is that you get two magazines included standard.
 No need to buy extras right away.
 The entire package weighs in at a scant 3.5 pounds, perfect for hikers and campers that want to have a firearm in the bag.
 The other huge bonus is the price.
 At $330 for a standard black model, and $406 for one of the camo versions, they're cheap.
 We're not even sure how Henry makes money selling them for that low these days.

 Tactical Solutions X-Ring Takedown

-If you're looking for a higher-end rifle, the type you can stake your life on, the X-Ring Takedown is an option.
+IIf you're looking for a higher-end rifle, the type you can stake your life on, the X-Ring Takedown is an option.
 It's not cheap at $1,600.
 However, it has almost everything one could want in a lightweight survival gun.
 It only weighs about four pounds, making it a breeze to carry on long treks.
 Press one button and twist to easily take it down.
 The barrel and receiver latch onto the stock for sowing in one piece.
 The 16.5-inch barrel offers a 1:16 twist rate and is both threaded and fluted.
 A 15-MOA picatinny scope base offers options for optics, but you can also utilize the fiber optic rear and front sights.
-This gun is also offered in a variety of different camo finishes to fit the type of situation you'll be using it in.
+This gun is also offered in a variety of different color and camo finishes to match the owner's personality or the terrain where they'll be using it.

 Marlin Model 70PSS

 If you're like me, you likely grew up learning to shoot with an old Marlin Model 60.
 This is essentially the takedown version of that.
 Marlin was bought out by Ruger a few years ago and this rifle is not currently listed as being in production.
 However, we're betting it's only a matter of time before they're re-introduced.
 There's also plenty still floating around for sale.
 In any case, Marlin cut the weight down to just under 3.5 pounds with this gun, which is also known as "The Papoose."
 The barrel is a 16-inch stainless steel beauty with a 1:16 twist rate.
 The stock is a black synthetic.
 Most survival guns look mostly utilitarian in nature, but this one has a nice look to it.
 The downside is a lower capacity on the nickel-plated magazines.
 They only hold seven rounds.
 The price is decent though, with an MSRP of $350.
-We do like the reliability that comes along with the Marlin name.

 Browning SA-22 Semi-Automatic

-Not many people realize this is a takedown rifle because it looks nothing like most other guns in that category.
+This takedown rifle because looks nothing like most other guns in that category.
 Compared to the utilitarian nature of many takedowns, this classic John Browning design is a real looker.
 The turn of a nut allows you to break down the rifle into two pieces.
 This gun features a unique bottom ejection design which makes the gun ambidextrous.
 It also has a longer, 19-inch barrel with a 1:16 rate of twist.
 The capacity is slightly higher than other rimfire survival guns at 11+1 rounds too.
 Browning makes a few different variants of this one that are all simply gorgeous thanks to the wooden furniture.
 The downside is that wood makes it heavier at around five pounds.
 They're expensive too, running anywhere from $800 to $1,700 depending on the variant you choose.
 However, for anyone looking for a versatile plinking and small game gun for use beyond the usual survival scenarios, this is a great option to consider.